zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **If your domain is hosted at a common registrar, such as GoDaddy, WordPress, or 1&1 IONOS, you have the option to sign in to that registrar and give Microsoft permission to set up your domain for you.**
 1. Select **Verify**.
 1. Sign in to your registrar if prompted, and then select **Authorize Microsoft to conduct verification**.
-1. Return to Microsoft Teams and the setup task.
+1. Return to Microsoft Teams and the custom domain setup task.

 **To manually verify ownership and configure DNS records, follow the instructions in Add DNS records to connect your domain.**